mie-lab/trackintel/README.md

 You can install Sphinx using `pip install -U sphinx` or `conda install sphinx`.

 If you use additional dependencies during development, do not forget to add them to `autodoc_mock_imports` in `docs/conf.py` for readthedocs.org to work properly.

+### Continuous Integration

+There are travis and appveyor CIs set up for Unix/Windows builds.
+You can find the corresponding scripts in `.travis.yml` and `appveyor.yml`.
+Adding [Coveralls](https://coveralls.io) is an open todo.

 ## Contributors